 What's the difference between AR automation that includes human oversight versus AI-only tools?

-Human oversight means real AR specialists review edge cases, handle disputed invoices, and make judgment calls about when to escalate or pause follow-ups.
-AI-only tools require your team to step in when the automation encounters situations it can't handle, which defeats the purpose of automation.
+A human in the loop means AI runs most of the work (follow-ups, timing, drafting messages, tracking status) while real AR specialists review edge cases, handle disputed invoices, and decide when to escalate or pause.
+AI-only tools require your team to step in whenever the automation hits something it can't handle, which defeats the purpose of automation.

 When should I consider a hybrid AR solution instead of hiring an in-house collections person?